Lone Echo: Development and release

 Development began in 2015, when the first prototypes of the Oculus Touch were made available to developers.
 A small team created VR prototypes, while Ready At Dawn was finishing The Order: 1886.
 Inspired by footage of astronauts moving aboard the International Space Station, the team completed a demo weeks after receiving Oculus Touch development kits.
 After demonstrating an early prototype showcasing the locomotion system, Oculus came on board as publisher to produce a full game.
 The team was expanded to 15 people, and eventually grew to 60 at its peak.

 About a year into its development, Ready At Dawn held an internal game jam, which resulted in an early prototype of Echo Arena.
 The decision was made to split the team, and develop both Lone Echo and Echo Arena alongside each other.

 Lone Echo was released on July 20, 2017.
 This release included both the single-player Lone Echo and the multi-player Echo Arena.
 A separate, stand-alone version of Echo Arena with no single-player was also released on the same day.
 As the result of a partnership with Intel, Echo Arena could be redeemed for free to anyone with an Oculus Home account for the first three months of its release.

 Echo VR

+A multi-player component for the game was included with the game's release, but also made available as a stand-alone release, titled Echo Arena.
+Later, Echo Arena would be expanded, adding several other game modes, turning into what came to be called Echo VR, Echo Arena remaining as the name of one of these modes.